BrockNicholas/ArduinoDartScoreboard/README.md

 * Press Button3 to select a X3 multiplier or inner bullseye (50 points)

 * The game will continue to calculate your score until somebody has won
-* Upon game over, a new game will begin